Ramadan 2022 in UAE: Sheikh Mohammed announces one billion meals initiative

 UAE1 day ago

-The UAE will undertake an initiative to deliver one billion meals for the needy around the world during the holy month of Ramadan.
+The UAE will undertake an initiative to deliver one billion meals to the needy around the world during the holy month of Ramadan.

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, announced the ambitious campaign in a Twitter post on Thursday.
+The ‘One Billion Meals’ campaign will help secure food aid for vulnerable communities in 50 countries, tweeted His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, on Thursday.

-He tweeted that the campaign will begin when the holy month of Ramadan begins and will continue till the goal of delivering a billion meals is achieved.

-The Dubai Ruler added that the campaign will deliver “a billion meals and a billion humanitarian messages from the UAE to the world."
+The Dubai Ruler added that the campaign would deliver “a billion meals and a billion humanitarian messages from the UAE to the world”.

+“The best charity is to feed the hungry, and the best of people are those who think of others,” he added.

+Organised by the Mohammed bin Rashid Al Maktoum Global Initiatives (MBRGI), the campaign builds on the runaway successes of previous Ramadan campaigns launched by the UAE.

 ALSO READ: